syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ## appointmentSettings.description 'string'
 {:#members:appointmentsettings-description}

-Binds the description field name in the dataSource.
+Binds the description field name in dataSource.
 It indicates the appointment description.

 #### Example